UWCNuclear/DetectorEfficiency/README.md

 ***More analysis tools at*** https://github.com/GRIFFINCollaboration/GRSISort/wiki/Interactive-Analysis

 # How to Do a Detector Efficiency Calibration with RootEffi
-The instructions and script are * https://github.com/UWCNuclear/RootEffi and in the introduction slides in this repository.
+The instructions are in the introduction slides in this repository and the script is at https://github.com/UWCNuclear/RootEffi

 # PHY 312 Practicals
 In one file, submit screenshots of your fitted peaks (minimum of 8 peaks), your edited RootEffi script, and your efficiency curve :-)